Three white Mississippi men sentenced for hate crimes

 Seven other defendants are awaiting sentencing.

-The three men sentenced on Tuesday, all from suburban Brandon, Mississippi, were among a group who began in the spring of 2011 venturing into Jackson to harass and attack black people, using weapons that included beer bottles and sling shots, authorities said.
+The three men sentenced on Tuesday, all from suburban Brandon, Mississippi, were among a group that began venturing into Jackson in spring 2011 to harass and attack black people, using weapons that included beer bottles and sling shots, authorities said.

 They targeted people believed to be homeless or drunk because they thought such victims would be less likely to report the attacks to the authorities, prosecutors said.